Arizona Lacrosse opens season with thrilling 8-7 win over Santa Clara

 The Broncos came back once again as they went up 4-5 towards the end of the third quarter.
 Then, with 6 minutes remaining on clock, DePaola was able to score his second goal to tie the game for the third time at 5.

-The game remained tied heading into the fourth quarter, prior to another Carrigan goal with 11:17 remaining.
+The game remained tied heading into the fourth quarter, prior to another goal by Carrigan with 11:17 remaining.
 Then, with 8:12 remaining, the Broncos answered with a goal of their own, tying the game for now the fourth time at 6-6.

 The Laxcats went on to score two more goals, the first by sophomore midfielder Peyton Boyd and the second by Carrigan with just 4:48 remaining on the clock.
 The crowd was a heaping pile of emotion as the Laxcats' defense, led by sophomore goaltender Wyatt Hill, continued to bear down with 38 seconds left, holding the Broncos off with a final score of 8-7.